oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Configuration
 -------------

-Use the ${t}DeviceActivateMetricGroups API call to configure the device for data collection.
+Use the ${t}ContextActivateMetricGroups API call to configure the device for data collection.

 - Subsequent calls to the function will disable device programming for the metric groups not selected for activation.
-- To avoid undefined results only call the ${t}DeviceActivateMetricGroups between experiments i.e. while not collecting data.
+- To avoid undefined results only call the ${t}ContextActivateMetricGroups between experiments i.e. while not collecting data.

 Programming restrictions: